Hunter Education Instructor Advisory Committee

 IAC members are expected to:

-• Serve as a direct communication link with instructors and others who are interested in hunter education training
+• Serve as a direct communication link with instructors and others who are interested in hunter education training.

-• Participate in scheduled quarterly meetings in March, June, August, and December
+• Participate in scheduled quarterly meetings.

 • Bring concerns or input from instructors in their region to the meeting for discussion

-• Participate in at least one of their region’s in-service trainings
+• Participate in at least one of their region’s in-service trainings.

 • Region 1